shopware/admin-api-reference/docs/guides/Quick Start/03-orders.md

 Generally, refunds are linked to a specific order transaction capture ID.
 A refund can have multiple positions, with different order line items and amounts.
 To allow easy refund handling, have your payment handler implement the `RefundPaymentHandlerInterface`.
 Your RefundHandler implementation will be called with the `refundId` where you can call your PSP or similar.

 Use the Refund API `/api/_action/order_transaction_capture_refund/{refundId}` endpoint to refund payments.
 You usually need the `refundId` and `context`.
-The refundId is the id of the `OrderTransactionCaptureRefund` entity, which the payment plugin has created before.
+The refundId is the id of the `OrderTransactionCaptureRefund` entity, which the payment plugin has created before, and will be forwarded to your RefundHandler implementation.

 When you refund a payment, the Refunds API creates an object that provides refund details — the information on the amount, the referenced capture and, if provided, a reason and specific positions which items are being refunded.
 Once the refund is successfull, the `stateHandler` changes the state to *complete*.